Lev Yashin: International career

-In 1954, Yashin was called up to the Soviet national team, and would go on to gather 78 caps.
-With the national team he won the 1956 Summer Olympics as well as the first European championship, the 1960 European Nations' Cup.
+In 1954, Yashin was called up to the Soviet national team, and would go on to gather 74 caps.
+With the national team he won the 1956 Summer Olympics as well as the inaugural UEFA European Championship in 1960.
 He also played in three World Cups, in 1958, 1962 and 1966.
 Yashin is credited with four clean sheets out of the 12 games he played in the World Cup finals.

 The 1958 World Cup, played in Sweden, put Yashin on the map for his performances, with the Soviet Union advancing to the quarter-finals.
 In a group stage match against the eventual Cup winners Brazil, the Soviet team lost 2–0.
-Facing a Brazil team that featured Garrincha and a 17 year old Pelé in attack, Yashin's performance prevented the score from becoming a rout.
+Facing a Brazil team that featured Garrincha and a 17-year old Pelé in attack, Yashin's performance prevented the score from becoming a rout.

-Yashin was nominated for Ballon d'Or in 1960 and 1961 and placed fifth and fourth, respectively.
-In 1962, despite suffering two concussions during the tournament, he once again led the team to a quarter-final finish, before losing to host country Chile.
-That tournament showed that Yashin was all too human, having made some uncharacteristic mistakes.
+Yashin was nominated for the Ballon d'Or in 1960 and 1961 and placed fifth and fourth, respectively.
+In 1962, despite suffering two concussions during the tournament, he once again led the team to a quarterfinal finish, before losing to host country Chile.
+The tournament showed that Yashin was all too human, having made several uncharacteristic mistakes.
 In the game against Colombia, which the Soviet Union was leading 4–1, Yashin let in a few soft goals, including a goal scored by Marcos Coll directly from a corner kick.
 It was the first and the only goal scored directly from a corner in FIFA World Cup history.
-The Soviet Union's game against Colombia finished in a 4–4 draw, which led the French newspaper L'Équipe to predict the end of Yashin's career.
-He did, however, make an outstanding save against Chile in the quarter-final.
-Despite this, the Soviet Union suffered a 2–1 defeat and were eliminated from the World Cup.
+The Soviet Union's game against Colombia finished in a 4–4 draw, and French newspaper L'Équipe predicted the end of Yashin's career.